-If I had to sum up what supports healthy growth and change, it would be relationships.
-I became a couple and family therapist because I believe that there are few things as rewarding as sitting with people through their challenges until such time that they reach their goals.
+If I had to sum up what supports healthy growth and change, it would be connection.
+I became a couple and family therapist because I believe that there are few things as rewarding as building a relationship with people and sitting with them through their challenges until such time that they reach their goals.

 With this approach and the information I learn from you, we will collaborate to create and to achieve measurable goals.
 It is not my goal to keep life-long clients, but to work myself out of the job because you have accomplished the work you set out to do and have a plan to continue living out your success.

 More Info About My Practice

 Relational Roots, LLC guards your confidentiality and practices social-justice in therapy.
 This means that I am continually working to be aware of how race, income, education, sexual orientation, gender, ability status, and other identities influence our relationship in therapy.
 You can expect me to be accountable for any bias or prejudice as well as creating a safe, judgment-free space for you to be in.

 A standard 55-minute session is $120.
 I also offer reduced fee options for OpenPath members.